EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - No code today.
 Instead I read up about css habits to follow, and I also learnt about Sass.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 51

+* Project you are working on - Css: The missing manual.
+* Progress today - No code today.
+I finished the book on Css and now will move to javascript.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.

+## Day 50

+* Project you are working on - Javascript & jQuery.
+* Progress today - Today I have started reading a book pn Javascript and jquery.
+I also did a little coding practice from an example in the book in the editor.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.